-(v) Line 6 BPAI Covered Facility
+(iv) Line 6 BPAI Covered Facility

 On 2 January 2018, the Group entered into an Export Credit Financing agreement amounting to Euro 156 million.
 Standard Chartered Bank is the agent for this facility and the lenders are Citibank N.A London, Credit Agricole Corporate Investment Bank and Standard Chartered Bank.
 This loan was obtained to finance capital expenditure requirements for Line 6 Expansion Project.
-The loan is repayable in twenty semi-annual instalments which started from July 2019.
-BPAI Covered Facility carries interest at EURIBOR plus 0.60% (2022: EURIBOR plus 0.60%).
+The loan was repayable in twenty semi-annual instalments which started from July 2019.
+BPAI Covered Facility carried interest at EURIBOR plus 0.60% (2023: EURIBOR plus 0.60%).
+During the current year, the Group has fully repaid the loan.

-(vi) Line 6 EDC Covered Facility
+(v) Line 6 EDC Covered Facility

 On 17 October 2018, the Group entered into an Export Credit Financing with Citibank N.A., Canadian branch for USD 136 million.
 Citibank N.A. is the agent for this facility.
 This loan was obtained to finance capital expenditure requirements for Line 6 Expansion Project.
 The loan is repayable in twenty semi-annual instalments which started from October 2019.
-EDC Covered Facility carries interest at SOFR plus 0.725% (2022: SOFR plus 0.725%).
+EDC Covered Facility carries interest at SOFR plus 0.875% (2023: SOFR plus 0.875%).

-(vii) Sinosure USD ECA Facility
+(vi) Sinosure USD ECA Facility

 On 10 August 2022, the Group entered into an Export Credit Financing agreement amounting to USD 225 million.
 BNP PARIBAS S.A. is the agent for this facility and the lenders are BNP Paribas S.A., HSBC Bank Middle East Limited and Citibank, N.A..
 This loan was obtained to finance capital expenditure requirements for Power Station 5 block 4 Project.
 The loan is repayable in twenty four semi-annual instalments which will start from December 2025.
-Sinosure Covered Facility carries interest at SOFR plus 1.35% (2022: SOFR plus 1.35%).
-During the year, Group has further availed USD 74.2 million from this facility.
+Sinosure Covered Facility carries interest at SOFR plus 1.35% (2023: SOFR plus 1.35%).

-(viii) Working capital revolving credit
+(vii) Working capital revolving credit

 The working capital revolving credit facilities are subject to periodic renewal and repricing.
 The working capital revolving facilities allow the Group to issue promissory notes for up to 12 month terms.
 It is the Group's policy to maintain the current level of borrowings under these facilities by issuing new promissory notes in place of maturing notes.
-Working capital revolving credit carries interest at rates ranging from (0.7% to 0.9%) plus SOFR (2022: (0.9% to 1.2%) plus SOFR).
-The Group has availed USD 228 million during the year ended 31 December 2023 from these facilities.
+Working capital revolving credit carries interest at rates ranging from 0.6% to 0.7% plus SOFR (2023: 0.7% to 0.9% plus SOFR).

-14. LEASES
+14 LEASES